alejandralopezgalan/HR-Analytics-PowerBI/README.md

 ## Results and Implications
 ### Demographics
-- The workforce is relatively young, with a majority of employees aged 20-29.
+- The workforce is relatively young, with the majority of employees aged 20-29.
-- While there is a gender imbalance, the company has a diverse workforce in terms of ethnicity.
+- Despite a gender imbalance, the company has a diverse workforce in terms of ethnicity.
-- Employees who identify as white have the highest average salary, whereas mixed or multiple ethnic groups have one of the lowest average salaries
+- Employees identifying as white have the highest average salary, whereas those from mixed or multiple ethnic groups have one of the lowest average salaries.

 ### Attrition:
-- The overall attrition rate of 16.1% is higher than industry benchmarks ([Onsight Global](https://insightglobal.com/blog/employee-attrition-rate-how-to-calculate-improve/)).
+- The overall attrition rate is 16.1%, which is higher than industry benchmarks ([Onsight Global](https://insightglobal.com/blog/employee-attrition-rate-how-to-calculate-improve/)).
-- Sales and Sales Representative roles have significantly higher turnover rates, indicating potential issues with job satisfaction, work-life balance, or management.
+- Sales and Sales Representative roles experience significantly higher turnover rates, indicating potential issues with job satisfaction, work-life balance, or management.
-- Frequent travelers and overtime workers are most likely to resign, as they have the highest attrition rate.
+- Frequent travellers and employees who work overtime are the most likely to resign, as they have the highest attrition rates.

 ### Performance:
-- A discrepancy between managerial ratings and self-performance ratings suggests potential misalignment in expectations or performance evaluation processes.
+- There is a discrepancy between managerial ratings and self-performance ratings, suggesting potential misalignment in expectations or performance evaluation processes.

 ### Implications:
 - High turnover rates can lead to increased costs, decreased productivity, and a negative impact on company culture.